Chiang Mai

 Data: websites of rental shops.

-In Thailand all motor vehicles and scooters have by default third party insurance of a maximum of 80.000 Thai baht.
+Note that there is usually no insurance coverage offered for motorcycles and scooters.
+In Thailand all motor vehicles and scooters have third party insurance by default, with a maximum of 80.000 Thai baht.
 This Compulsory Third Party Insurance (CTPL) is already in place when you rent a motorbike.
 The Thai name is Por Ror Bor insurance; it covers limited personal injury of up to 80.000 baht.
-Any material damage is NOT covered by the CTPL insurance.
+However, it does NOT cover any material damage. insurance Mr Mechanic.

 If you have an accident on a scooter, your travel insurance may not cover the damage, as scooter and bike riding are often excluded.
 On average, a new scooter in Thailand can cost between 30000 to 50000 Thai baht, which is approximately 950 to 1600 USD.
-A big bike, like the Honda CB500x or larger, can have a new price of 10.000 USD or more.
-For inexperienced drivers, it's advisable to consider additional insurance.
+Larger bikes, like the Honda CB500x or above, can have a new price of 10,000 USD or more.
+For inexperienced drivers, it is advisable to consider additional insurance.

 Motorcycle helmets